atk4/data/README.md

  ![mapping](docs/images/mapping.png)

-Anything related to a Model (Field, Condition, Reference) is an object that lives is the realm of "Domain Model" inside PHP memory.
+Anything related to a Model (Field, Condition, Reference) is an object that lives in the realm of "Domain Model" inside PHP memory.
 When you  `save()`, frameworks generates an "Action" that will actually update your SQL table, invoke RestAPI request or write that file to disk.

 Each persistence implements actions differently.
 SQL is probably the most full-featured one: